Hongkong Post e-Cert

 4. RETIREMENT OF SUPERSEDED CERTIFICATION AUTHORITY SYSTEM

-6. WHAT WILL BE THE IMPACTS TO E-CERT SUBSCRIBERS AS A RESULT OF THE SUB CA ROLLOVER?
+6. WHAT WILL BE THE IMPACTS TO E-CERT SUBSCRIBERS AS A RESULT OF THE SUB CA ROLLOVER ON 26 FEBRUARY 2010?

 B. PUBLIC KEY INFRASTRUCTURE (PKI)